AnyDSL/MimIR/docs/plugins.md

 In `--extra` mode, the script also initializes a new Git repository for the plugin.

+### Third-Party Plugin Discovery

+If you clone a plugin repository into `extra/`, MimIR picks it up automatically during configuration when the repository contains a `CMakeLists.txt` as a direct child of `extra/`.

+If the plugin repository also contains `lit/*.mim` tests, they are picked up automatically by the main `lit` target as well.

 ## Extract an Existing In-Tree Plugin

 To move an existing in-tree plugin into `extra/foobar`, use: